 The purpose of the Hayward Shoreline Resilience Study was to develop a long-term, multi-objective vision for multiple assets and agencies, and to initiate coordinated planning for implementation.

 For the study, ART Program staff convened a working group made up of the City of Hayward, East Bay Regional Park District, Hayward Area Recreation and Park District, East Bay Dischargers Authority, Union Sanitary District, California Coastal Conservancy, Alameda County Flood Control Water Conservation District, Caltrans and Bay Trail staff members.
-Through the planning process, ART Program staff and these working group members were able to build from the ART Subregional Project outcomes to assess the local and asset-specific vulnerabilities and understand how they fit together and interact on the landscape of the study area and beyond.
+Through the planning process, ART Program staff and these working group members were able to build from the Alameda County ART Project outcomes to assess the local and asset-specific vulnerabilities and understand how they fit together and interact on the landscape of the study area and beyond.

 This comprehensive understanding of the landscape-scale issues helped the working group develop relevant adaptation responses for the study area, and to begin to wrestle with the implementation challenges inherent in the multi-objective, cross jurisdictional planning that will be required to address the vulnerabilities in the study area.